Rwenzori Mountains National Park

 Begin in forest, then climb into heather country.

 After the ranger briefing, the trail rises through the Afro Montane Forest Zone.
-Birds, blue monkeys, colobus monkeys, bamboo, mud, and steep forest steps set the tone before Kalalama Camp at about 3,147 metres.
+Tall forest, birds, blue monkeys, black-and-white colobus, bamboo, mud, and steep forest steps set the tone before Kalalama Camp at about 3,147 metres.

 • Start from Trekkers Hostel in Kyanjuki, Kilembe.